denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 Why `3`?
-When we use spread operator TODO(link to spec), the `@@iterator` method calls, and the returned iterator is used to obtain the values to be iterated.
-The default iterator for string spreads string by character.
-After spreading, we're packing this characters into an array.
-Then spreading this array again and packing back to the array.
+When we use the spread operator TODO(link to spec), the `@@iterator` method is called, and the returned iterator is used to obtain the values to be iterated.
+The default iterator for string spreads a string into characters.
+After spreading, we pack these characters into an array.
+Then we spread this array again and pack it back to an array.

-A `'...'` string consists with three `.`, so the length of resulting array will be `3`.
+A `'...'` string consists with three `.` characters, so the length of resulting array is `3`.

 Now, step-by-step: